michael-mathenge/document-management-dashboard/README.md

         File -> New Project from existing sources -> navigate to unzipped folder until you get to POM.xml then open that.

 4. Navigate to your group package location e.g. (src/main/java/com/mike/<project_name>), `com.mike` - right-click - new - package - add the package name;
         now it will appear like e.g. `com.mike.controllers`.
-Open the following packages using the above method.
+Create the following packages using the above method.

         -models
         -controllers